Cathleen Fleck, Ph.D.

 Research Interests

-In addition, she is co-leading a project at SLU entitled Artful Observation that engages with pre-medical undergraduate programs in the College of Arts & Sciences and Physical Therapy in the Doisy College of Health Sciences.
-We have collaborated with their faculty to establish curricular and research programs based on evidence-based methods about training with the visual arts to help students develop their attentiveness, descriptive skills, individual and collective awareness, and empathetic capabilities.
+Another aspect of Dr. Fleck’s research has been in areas regarding the arts and pedagogy.
+She is leading a project at SLU entitled “Artful Observation” that engages with pre-medical undergraduate programs in the College of Arts & Sciences and Physical Therapy in the Doisy College of Health Sciences.
+She and her colleagues have established curricular and research programs based on evidence-based methods about training with the visual arts to help students develop their attentiveness, descriptive skills, individual and collective awareness, and empathetic capabilities.

 Her interests include:

-- Crusader art and cultural exchange
+• Crusader art and cultural exchange

-- History and representations of Medieval Jerusalem and Rome
+• History and representations of Medieval Jerusalem

-- Medieval court art
+• Medieval court art

-- Medieval European and Islamic manuscripts
+• Medieval European and Islamic manuscripts

-- Pedagogy in the arts
+• Pedagogy in the arts

 Publications and Media Placements

-- Co-author with Elizabeth Lapina, Richard A. Leson, and Vardit R. Shotten-Hallel.
+• Co-author with Elizabeth Lapina, Richard A. Leson, and Vardit R. Shotten-Hallel.
 Encounters: The Crusades in 50 Objects.
 London: Routledge, Taylor & Francis Group, forthcoming 2023

-- The Hamilton Bible.
+• The Hamilton Bible.
 Magic Moments of mankind series.
 Sinnbach am Inn: Verlag Müller and Schindler, forthcoming 2024.

-- "Art of an Emblematic King: Robert I of Naples as King of Jerusalem in the Fourteenth Century."
-In New Horizons in Trecento Italian Art, eds.
+• "Art of an Emblematic King: Robert I of Naples as King of Jerusalem in the Fourteenth Century."
+In New Horizons in Trecento Italian Arteds.
 Bryan C. Keene and Karl Whittington.
 Trecento Forum, 247-261.
 Turnhout, Belgium: Brepols Publishers, 2020.

-- "Signs of Leadership: Buildings of Jerusalem in a Crusader Relief."
-In Crusading in Art, Thought, and Will, eds.
+• "Signs of Leadership: Buildings of Jerusalem in a Crusader Relief."
+In Crusading in Art, Thought, and Willeds.
 Anne Romine, Ben Halliburton and Matthew E. Parker.
 Medieval Mediterranean Series, 37-67.
 Leiden: Brill, 2018.

-- "Review of Jerusalem 1000-1400: Every People under Heaven, eds.
+• "Review of Jerusalem 1000-1400: Every People under Heaven, eds.
 Barbara Boehm and Melanie Holcomb, catalogue of the Metropolitan Museum of Art exhibition 2016 (New York: The Metropolitan Museum of Art, 2016)."
 Jewish Quarterly Review 108, no. 4 (2018): 562-568.

-- "The Crusader Loss of Jerusalem in the Eyes of a Thirteenth-Century Virtual Pilgrim," in The Crusades and Visual Culture, Eds.
+• "The Crusader Loss of Jerusalem in the Eyes of a Thirteenth-Century Virtual Pilgrim," in The Crusades and Visual Culture, Eds.
 Laura Whatley, April Morris, Susanna Throop, and Elizabeth Lapina (Farnham, Surrey, England/Burlington, VT: Ashgate Press, forthcoming 2015

-- "The Luxury Riccardiana Psalter in the Thirteenth Century: A Nun's Prayerbook?"
+• "The Luxury Riccardiana Psalter in the Thirteenth Century: A Nun's Prayerbook?"
 Viator 46/1 (2015), 135-160.

-- "Crusader Spolia in Medieval Cairo.
+• "Crusader Spolia in Medieval Cairo.
 The Portal of the Complex of Sultan Ḥasan," Journal of Transcultural Medieval Studies, I/2 (Dec.
 2014), 249-300.

-- "'Vergine madre pia': Text and Image in a Medieval Psalter in a Renaissance Dominican Convent," Source: Notes in the History of Art, XXXIV/2 (2015), 5-13.
+• "'Vergine madre pia': Text and Image in a Medieval Psalter in a Renaissance Dominican Convent," Source: Notes in the History of Art, XXXIV/2 (2015), 5-13.

-- The Clement Bible at the Medieval Courts of Naples and Avignon: A Story of Papal Power, Royal Prestige, and Patronage.
+• The Clement Bible at the Medieval Courts of Naples and Avignon: A Story of Papal Power, Royal Prestige, and Patronage.
 Aldershot: Ashgate Press, 2010.

-- "The rise of the court artist: Cavallini and Giotto in 14th-c.
+• "The rise of the court artist: Cavallini and Giotto in 14th-c.
 Naples," Published in Art History (2008): 460-83 and in Art and Architecture in the Kingdom of Naples, 1266-1713: New Approaches.
 Eds.
 C. Warr and J. Elliott.
 London: Wiley-Blackwell, 2010: 38-61.

-- "Seeking Legitimacy: Art and Manuscripts for the Popes in Avignon from 1378-1417," A Companion to the Great Western Schism.
+• "Seeking Legitimacy: Art and Manuscripts for the Popes in Avignon from 1378-1417," A Companion to the Great Western Schism.
 Eds.
 Joëlle Rollo-Koster and Thomas Izbicki.
 Brill, 2009: 239-302.

 Honors and Awards